enonic/release-tools/scripts/github/README.md

 **List of options:**

+- `public` - Includes public repositories that you can access
 - `private` - Includes private repositories that you can access
 - `not-archived` - Includes repositories that are not archived
 - `archived` - Includes repositories that are archived